ggmessier/ggmessier.github.io/pages/printing.md

 ### Printing
-1. Once you've created your design in FreeCAD, select the Body in the tree view that represents the entire part.
+1. Once you've created your design in FreeCAD, select all the items that make up the shape you'd like to print.
+This can be multiple Body objects as well as wireframe STL shapes that have been imported for modification.
 1. Using the `File` pulldown menu, select `Export..` as an STL file.
 1. Import the STL file into the slicer program.
 Adjust the desired print resolution and fill settings.
 1. Export from the slicer as a GCODE file and copy that file to the printer's SD card.

+When printing overhangs, select `Everywhere` from the `Supports` pulldown menu.
+Some shapes can print ok without supports but others really need them.
+The default support angle is 55 degrees but it seems like I can go as low as 25-30 degrees (went as low as 22.5 degrees with 0.35mm resolution on one print) and it will print ok.